DolphinBuilder/Opium-Cracked/readme.txt

-# This tool was cracked for educational purposes only and is intended for legal, ethical, and responsible
+## This tool was cracked for educational purposes only and is intended for legal, ethical, and responsible
 use in bug bounty hunting and penetration testing.
 By using this tool, you agree to use it solely for the purpose of identifying and reporting vulnerabilities in systems, and not for any malicious or illegal activities.

+-- ( I cracked Opium because no one is going to pay for a fortnite aimbot tool 😭 ) --